1531 Lisbon earthquake: Aftermath

 The earthquake was followed by several strong aftershocks, and fear of another earthquake was intense.
-Mass hysteria accompanied by all manner of religious demonstrations (donations, pilgrimages, sermons, etc.) was felt through the Kingdom.
-The events that followed are closely compared to those following the 1755 earthquake, from the King taking refuge in tents, in Palmela, to the religious and civil repercussions and the response of the State.
+Mass hysteria accompanied by all manner of religious demonstrations (donations, pilgrimages, sermons, etc.) was felt through the kingdom.
+The events that followed are closely compared to those following the 1755 earthquake, from the king taking refuge in tents, in Palmela, to the religious and civil repercussions and the response of the state.

-Rumors spread quickly after the tremor, apparently encouraged by the friars of Santarém, that the disaster was divine punishment (Latin: "Ira Dei"- Wrath of God) and that the Jewish community was to blame.
+Rumors spread quickly after the tremor, apparently encouraged by the friars of Santarém, that the disaster was divine punishment (Ira Dei lit.
+'Wrath of God') and that the Jewish community was to blame.
 Poet and playwright Gil Vicente, who was present in that city during the quake, reportedly personally defused the situation while scolding the friars for their fear-mongering in a powerfully written letter to King John III, and possibly averting a massacre of Jews and recent converts to Christianity.

 Rediscovery

-The 1531 earthquake, alongside the 1321 earthquake, was not widely documented until the early 20th century.
+The 1531 earthquake, like the 1321 earthquake, was not widely documented until the early 20th century.
 In 1909, a Portuguese newspaper reported the discovery of an unsigned manuscript of eyewitness accounts of the disaster.
 In 1919, a four-page letter addressed to the Marquis of Tarifa was found in a Lisbon bookshop, which appeared to describe the earthquake.
 Sousa's 1919 investigation of the 1755 Lisbon earthquake provided more evidence for the 1531 event, particularly his compilation of answers to the Marquis of Pombal's survey in the wake of the 1755 disaster, which included a question about previous earthquakes.